cnvogelg/amitools/docs/tools/xdftool.rst

 will be created in this path.
 Otherwise the directory will be named as ``<sys_path>``.

+If the ``add`` option is set and both the input and output parameters are directories then the contents of the source directory is directly added to the target directory.
+Otherwise the source directory is first created below the target directory.

 Example::

   > xdftool wb310.adf read c/dir     ; copy file 'dir' to host's current dir